wilsonadrilia/Portfolio/README.md

 **4. Wilson Adrilia**
 5. Steven Odolf Yuwono
 #### Details:
 ByeDiabet is an mobile apps application created using iOS Platform.
 This application goals is to help user to observe their sugar level and also helping user to do a diet program to maintain their sugar and keep them health.
 This application also brought a features "Sugar Status" where the user can see their sugar level monthly.
 Not only that this application also have a features that challenge the user to do the diet program and if they manage to complete the challenge, there will be a reward.
-And the last but not least a features to remind them to drink their medicines.
+And the last but not least a features to remind them to drink their medicines. **My Contribution** in this project is to make the application about diabetes, doing research about diabetes, and making the concept of the wireframe.
 #### Galleries (Wireframe):
 | Splash Screen       | Splash Screen 2       | Splash Screen 3        | Splash Screen 4        |
 | ------------- | ------------- | ------------- | ------------- |